Shadowsong27/Shadowsong27.github.io/_posts/2017-07-24-data-extraction-automation-on-cloud.md

 virtual_display.start()
 ```

-1. Choice of selenium + firefox

-In fact there are a lot of combination
+This means you will have less effort switching from local to cloud if previously you are using Firefox.
+It is
+easier than PhantomJS as well.

-1. The new selenium + firefox stack would require a thing called `geckodriver`, which is not required when
+The new selenium + firefox stack would require a thing called `geckodriver`, which is not required when
 Firefox is still at version 47.
 Simply specify it in the executable path:

 ```python
 driver = webdriver.Firefox(executable_path='/path/to/your/geckodriver')
 ```

-2. Choice
+### Steps

+Say you have this script `scrape.py`

+1. Connect to remote server

+It is fine to start without SSH,